johncarmack1984/birdie/README.md

-Proof of concept next.js frontend with PostGres & Rust (Arctix-Web) backend
+Proof of concept next.js frontend with PostGres & Rust backend held together by docker